-- 20. If you, your spouse, or child(ren) are of Hispanic, Latino, or Spanish origin check all boxes that apply.
+- 22. If you, your spouse, or child(ren) are of Hispanic, Latino, or Spanish origin check all boxes that apply.
 If you, your spouse, or child(ren) are of another Hispanic, Latino, or Spanish origin check "Describe" and write your answer in the space provided.
-If you, your spouse, or child(ren) prefer not to say, check the "Prefer not to say" box for all applicable individuals. - 21.
+If you, your spouse, or child(ren) prefer not to say, check the "Prefer not to say" box for all applicable individuals. - 23.
 Select all races that applies to you, your spouse, or child(ren).
 If you select American Indian or Alaskan Native check "Tribe" and write in Tribe name in the space provided.
-If you, your spouse, or child(ren) prefer not to say, check the "Prefer not to say" box for all applicable individuals. - 22.
+If you, your spouse, or child(ren) prefer not to say, check the "Prefer not to say" box for all applicable individuals. - 24.
 Select how you heard about the Working Families Tax Credit program.
-Check "Website," "Social Media," "Another Organization or Agency," "Word of Mouth," or "Other." - 23.
-Select the appropriate housing status at the end of 2022.
-Check "Renter," "Homeowner," or "Other."
+Check "Website," "Social Media," "Another Organization or Agency," "Word of Mouth," or "Other."